-- Successfully complete all program required course hours. - Maintain satisfactory progress requirements per the criteria of the Satisfactory Academic Progress Policy. - Successfully complete a final examination on practical procedures, and successfully complete a final written examination by having a score of not less than 70%.

-- Satisfy all financial obligations to Sandra Academy or accept the responsibility of all financial monies owed to Sandra Academy. - Successfully complete an exit interview and submit all required exit paperwork.
+- Successfully complete all program required course hours. - Maintain satisfactory progress requirements per the criteria of the Satisfactory Academic Progress Policy. - Successfully complete a final examination on practical procedures, and successfully complete a final written examination by having a score of not less than 70 %. - Satisfy all financial obligations to Sandra Academy or accept the responsibility of all financial monies owed to Sandra Academy.
+The Director's decision is final upon the status of these charges owed or forgiveness of the debt owed to the school. - Transfer hours must be approved by the director to be accepted for hours counted for completion of required course hours. - Successfully complete an exit interview and submit all required exit paperwork.